adbpy/transports/README.md

 The transport protocol should care about:

 * Synchronous vs. Asynchronous constructs
-* Network transports such as TCP, UDP, and USB
+* Communications transports such as TCP, UDP, and USB

 The transport protocol should not care about: